 Some people love a good challenge.
-We recently gave you the list of easiest languages for English speakers to learn, but maybe the more difficult options will appeal to you.
-We checked in with language expert Benjamin Davies from our Didactics team to determine the six hardest languages for English speakers to master.
-They may take a bit longer to learn, but they’re definitely worth the challenge!
+We recently gave you the list of easiest languages for English speakers to learn, but maybe you prefer life on hard mode.
+We checked in with language expert Benjamin Davies from our Didactics team to determine the six hardest languages to learn for English speakers.
+They may take a bit longer to master, but they’re definitely worth the challenge!

 1. Mandarin Chinese